aammd/Habitat_Filtering/MS/OrgSize.md

 experiment in the same location and along the same gradient of environmental variation (bromeliad species in different habitats) as Farjalla et al. [-@Farjalla2012].
 Both their study and ours took place in the Parque Nacional de Jurubatiba, Northeast Rio de Janeiro state, Brazil ($22^{\circ}$ S $41^{\circ}$ W).
-The environmental gradient in this ecosystem is twofold -- three different species of bromeliad, which grow in three levels of exposure to sunlight.
-Each species of bromeliad is found in a different habitat: _Aechmea nudicaulis_ (full sun habitats), _Vriesea neoglutinosa_ (partial shade), and _Neoregelia cruenta_ (full shade). _Neoregelia_ has a uniquely large habitat range at this site, occurring in both full shade and full sun; only shade plants were used in this
+The environmental gradient in this ecosystem is twofold -- three different species of bromeliad, which differ also in their preferred level of exposure to sunlight: _Aechmea nudicaulis_ (full sun habitats), _Vriesea neoglutinosa_ (partial shade), and _Neoregelia cruenta_ (full shade). _Neoregelia_ has a uniquely large habitat range at this site, occurring in both full shade and full sun; only shade plants were used in this